Skip to main content

 Unlike the automobile industry, the software world exhibits strong network effects, especially since nearly every platform is some kind of social network.

-Users lose out (or as I like to say, users get used), small publishers lose out, and the amount of diversity of thought and ideas becomes narrow and
+Users lose out (or as I like to say, users get used), small publishers lose out, and the amount of diversity of thought and ideas becomes narrower and more homogenized as platform gatekeepers determine what content is acceptable.

 As I mentioned before, when you buy an iPhone you don’t really own the hardware, since you don’t get to decide what software you run.

-Another example of this effect are DRM-encumbered digital books: you can’t lend them out, and you can sell them to anyone.
+Another example of this effect are DRM-encumbered digital books: you can’t lend them out, and you can’t sell them to anyone.